 Dream big, but start small

-25 per cent of New Year’s resolutions are broken within the first week, and that’s partly because these Big Hairy Audacious Goals (BHAG) are too big and daunting.
-Figuring out what small steps will get you to you big wins will give you a huge advantage.
-Write you BHAG’s down, and set specific short-term milestones alongside tangible rewards.
+25% of New Year’s resolutions are broken within the first week, and that’s partly because these Big Hairy Audacious Goals (BHAG) are too big and daunting.
+Figuring out what small steps will get you to your big wins will give you a huge advantage.
+Write your BHAG’s down, and set specific short-term milestones alongside tangible rewards.
 Celebrating feels good, so you’re more likely to stay focused and motivated if you keep doing it.